mastachen/Trillo/README.md

 # Trillo
-Second project of Advanced CSS Course
+Second project of Advanced CSS Course.
+Link to course: https://www.udemy.com/course/advanced-css-and-sass

+Below are a few notes to help understand some concepts and elements used in this project.

 To install all required packages, run command **npm install**